Frederick III, German Emperor: Brief reign and death

 As the German Emperor, he officially received Queen Victoria of the United Kingdom (his mother-in-law) and King Oscar II of Sweden and Norway, and attended the wedding of his son Prince Henry to his niece Princess Irene.
 However, Frederick reigned for only 99 days, and was unable to bring about much lasting change.
 The majority of the German ruling elite viewed Frederick III's reign as merely a brief interim period before the accession of his son Wilhelm II to the throne.
 An edict he penned before he ascended to the throne that would limit the powers of the chancellor and monarch under the constitution was never put into effect, although he did force Robert von Puttkamer to resign as Prussian Minister of the Interior on 8 June, when evidence indicated that Puttkamer had interfered in the Reichstag elections.
 Dr. Mackenzie wrote that the emperor had "an almost overwhelming sense of the duties of his position".
 In a letter to Lord Napier, Empress Victoria wrote "The Emperor is able to attend to his business, and do a great deal, but not being able to speak is, of course, most trying."
 Frederick had the fervour but not the time to accomplish his desires, lamenting in May 1888, "I cannot die ...
 What would happen to Germany?"

 From April 1888, Frederick became so weak he was unable to walk, and was largely confined to his bed; his continual coughing brought up large quantities of pus.
 In early June, the cancer spread to and perforated his esophagus, preventing him from eating.
 He suffered from bouts of vomiting and ran high fevers, but remained alert enough to write a last diary entry on 11 June: "What's happening to me?
 I must get well again; I have so much to do!"
-Frederick III died in Potsdam at 11:30 a.m. on 15 June 1888, and was succeeded by his 29-year-old son Wilhelm II.
+Frederick III died in Potsdam at 11:30 am on 15 June 1888, and was succeeded by his 29-year-old son Wilhelm II.
 Frederick III is buried in a mausoleum attached to the Friedenskirche in Potsdam.
 After his death, William Ewart Gladstone described him as the "Barbarossa of German liberalism".
 Empress Victoria went on to continue spreading Frederick's thoughts and ideals throughout Germany, but no longer had power within the government.
+His premature demise is considered a potential turning point in German history.